 Might makes right, the brutal politics of the Testers

-Maylar has some followers who are hypocrites (all the the Nine have some hypocrites among their worshipers), but Maylar does have a code unlike the other so called "evil" deities of Scarterra.
+Maylar has some followers who are hypocrites (all the the Nine have some followers who are hypocrites), but Maylar does have a code that differs from the other so called "evil" deities of Scarterra.
 If a mortal thwart's a scheme of Greymoria or Phidas they should probably expect some form of future retribution, but Maylar will just shrug, "you passed my test, you are strong" and leave it at that.
-The Testers are also expected to not hold grudges, and they are expected to take their defeats in stride.
-More than a few Testers are little more than selfish and cowardly bullies, but a lot of them genuinely believe that in carrying out harsh actions against others, they are truly making individuals and Scarterran society at large stronger.
+Maylar's followers are also expected to not hold grudges, and they are expected to take their defeats in stride.
+More than a few Testers are little more than selfish and cowardly bullies, but a lot of them genuinely believe that in carrying out harsh actions against others, they are truly making individuals and Scarterran society at large incrementally stronger.

 Maylar, named by Zeta Gardner

-Some even claim that their actions to "strengthen" Scarterrans are actually forestalling the Third Unmaking.
+Some even claim that their actions to "strengthen" Scarterrans are actually forestalling the Third Unmaking and that the First Unmaking and the Second Unmaking were precipitated by societal weakness.

 Execution

-Most Testers are not a part of wider Scarterran society, they dwell on the fringes and periodically swoop in to engage in their mischief and then disappear into the wilderness before they face retaliation from the rest of the Nonagon or society at large.
-The Testers argue that this dance of move and countermove makes both combatants stronger and ultimately serves Maylar's end of making Scarterra stronger.
+Most Testers are not a part of respectable Scarterran society.
+Instead, Testers commonly dwell on the fringes and periodically swoop in to engage in their mischief and then disappear into the wilderness before they face retaliation from the rest of the Nonagon or the secular powers that be.
+The Testers argue that this dance of move and countermove makes both sides stronger and ultimately serves Maylar's end of making Scarterra stronger.

 by me with Midjourney